entomb/OBJ-MySQL/README.md

 ##Starting the driver
-To start the db driver you must include the main class file and pass the '$config' array described bellow. you can have multiple isntances of the Class each one with its own $config (one for Reads and one for Writes for example).
+To start the db driver you must include the main class file and pass the '$config' array described bellow. you can have multiple instances of the Class each one with its own $config (one for Reads and one for Writes for example).

 ```php
     //include de main OBJ_mysql class file